bojanskr/quickstart-workshop/content/60_implementing/20_create_parameters.md

 ### Identify parameters

-Let's identify the parameters which needs to be passed to the **VPC Quick Start** from the master template.
+Let's identify the parameters which needs to be passed to the **VPC Quick Start** from the main template.

 #### VPC Quick Start parameters